splunk/public-o11y-docs/admin/allow-services.rst

 Replace the SignalFx Gateway with the Splunk Distribution of OpenTelemetry Collector
 =====================================================================================================

-If you are using the SignalFx Gateway, replace it with the Splunk Distribution of OpenTelemetry Collector running in :new-page:`gateway mode <https://docs.splunk.com/Observability/gdi/opentelemetry/deployment-modes.html>`.
+If you are using the SignalFx Gateway, replace it with the Splunk Distribution of OpenTelemetry Collector running in :new-page:`Data forwarding mode <https://docs.splunk.com/Observability/gdi/opentelemetry/deployment-modes.html>`.

 .. _allow-urls: